50th Anniversary Drop-In Rides

 Ryan is a born-and-bred mountain boy from the foothills of the Rockies who has always loved playing in the dirt and exploring the outdoors.
 Now based in Boulder, Colorado, his passion is getting people motivated to challenge themselves, all while making this world a kinder place, which he shares through his YouTube channel.
 Ryan’s adventures—from bikepacking and endurance running to spontaneous journeys—are fueled by his “ridiculous optimism”.

-You can follow their journeys in real time through our live GPS tracking map.
-Watching their “dot” is your window into where they are on the route and an open invitation to join the fun.
+You can follow the journey in real time through our live GPS tracking map.
+Watching the “dot” is your window into where the riders are on the route and an open invitation to join the fun.

 There are many ways to connect:

-- Ride alongside them: Hop on for a few miles or the full route, matching your own pace and schedule.
+• Ride alongside: Hop on for a few miles or a couple of days, matching your own pace and schedule.

-- Cheer them on: Track their progress and meet them at key points along the route to clap, wave, and encourage them.
+• Cheer them on: Track their progress and meet riders at key points along the route to clap, wave, and encourage them.

-- Join the community energy: Meet them at gathering spots, swap stories, and take part in the festivities.
+• Join the community energy: Meet riders at gathering spots, swap stories, and take part in the festivities.

-Participating alongside the ambassadors is about being part of the movement.
-They bring inspiration, enthusiasm, and community spirit to the 50th Anniversary, making these rides something everyone can share in.
+Participating alongside the ambassador is about being part of the movement.
+He brings inspiration, enthusiasm, and community spirit to the 50th Anniversary, making these rides something everyone can share in.

 Route Details & Navigation

 Visit our route overview pages to see descriptions, maps, and details to help you choose the ride that fits your goals.
-Discover the details of the Great Divide Mountain Bike Route or the TransAmerica Trail right now.
-The Golden Gravel Trail overview page will launch with the route in early 2026 but you can find out more about it now here.
+Discover the details of the Great Divide Mountain Bike Route, TransAmerica Trail, or the Golden Gravel Trail.

 Adventure Cycling offers both paper maps and digital maps for purchase directly through our website: